 The Company's operations involve a degree of risk which even a combination of experience, knowledge and careful evaluation may not be able to overcome.
-During April 2013 there was a slide in an area of the Colihues tailings deposit that resulted in a pit wall failure and adversely affected MVC's production and the Company's financial results for the remainder of 2013 and in all of 2014.
+In 2013 there was a slide in an area of the Colihues tailings deposit that resulted in a pit wall failure and adversely affected MVC's production and the Company's financial results in 2013 and 2014.
 There is no guarantee MVC will not experience additional operational problems in future which could have a material adverse effect on the Company's operations and profitability.
 There is also no guarantee that MVC will in future receive a lower volume of fresh tailings due to similar risk with respect to DET's operations.